Astony/FinnalProject/README.md

 + Filters files by cities with the largest number of hotels in the country and add an address for each hotel in multi-threaded mode.

-+ Calculate the geographic center of a city area equidistant from the each hotel in city.
++ Calculates the geographic center of a city area equidistant from the each hotel in city.

 + Gets weather data for the calculated center